JuheonYi/JuheonYi.github.io/_pages/home.md

 ## Experience

 * Institute of Computer Technology, Seoul National University, Jun.
-2020 ~
+2020 ~ Aug.
+2020
   * Researcher, as part of the alternative compulsory military service in Korea

 * Institute of New Media and Communications (INMC), Seoul National University, Nov.
 2018 ~ May.
 2020